Department Chair – Native Studies Leadership

 DUTIES & RESPONSIBILITIES

 - Program Funding and Research.
 This position directly participates in the identification of potential funding sources and oversees/prepares grant proposals to secure program support and expansion.
 This position develops and utilizes professional networks in developing grant opportunities and proposals.
-This position promotes, develops and implements plans for research work in the department, and ensures that appropriate linkages are made between research projects.
-This position demonstrates an understanding of, and interest in, the research programs of individual faculty members, and ensures that necessary resources are secured to conduct research.
+This position promotes, develops and implements plans for research work in the department, and ensures that appropriate linkages are made between research This position demonstrates an understanding of, and interest in, the research programs of individual faculty members, and ensures that necessary resources are secured to conduct research.
 This position directly oversees the budgetary process for the Native Studies Leadership department, communicating directly to the Academic Dean on budgetary needs or plans.

 This position supervises faculty assigned to the Native Studies Leadership Program.